zulip/zulip/templates/zerver/api/rest.md

 you can do in Zulip, you can do with Zulip's REST API.
 To use this API:

 * You'll need to [get an API key](/api/api-keys).
-You will likely want to create a bot, unless you're using the API to interact with your own account (e.g. exporting your personal message history).
+You will likely want to [create a bot](/help/add-a-bot-or-integration), unless you're using the API to interact with your own account (e.g. exporting your personal message history).
 * Choose what language you'd like to use.
-You can download the [Python or JavaScript bindings](/api/installation-instructions), or just make HTTP request with your favorite programming language.
+You can download the [Python or JavaScript bindings](/api/installation-instructions), or just make HTTP requests with your favorite programming language.
 If you're making your own HTTP requests, you'll want to send the appropriate HTTP Basic Authentication headers; see each endpoint's `curl` option for details on the request format.